Van Rental 14 Days 13 Nights – Chiang Mai – Lampang – Sukhothai – Phrae – Chiang Rai – Ban Tha Ton – Pai – Mae Hong Son – Chiang Mai:

 Next destination is Wat Chedi Luang Worawihan, situated at the heart of Chiang Mai city.
 This grand and ancient temple boasts a massive pagoda that once stood even taller before a devastating earthquake in 1545 caused its upper portion to collapse.
 Nevertheless, the pagoda remains an impressive testament to the Lanna identity.
 Over the years, the temple has been restored multiple times and now spans an impressive 60 meters on each side.
 Known by various names such as Rajakudakan Temple and Chotikaram Temple, its construction is believed to date back to the year 1391 during the reign of King Prachao Sanmuangma, the seventh king of the Mungrai dynasty.
 Wat Chedi Luang Temple holds immense cultural significance and is a cherished landmark in Chiang Mai.

-Embark on a captivating journey from Chiang Mai province to Lampang province, where an unforgettable adventure awaits at the Thai Elephant Conservation Center in Ban Thung Kwian village, Wiang Tan Subdistrict, Hang Chat District, under the supervision of the Forest Industry Organization.
-This center serves as a haven for elephants, providing care and medical treatment for these majestic creatures.
-But that’s not all; visitors will be thrilled with the array of activities available, including elephant shows, insights into elephant care and handling, and the opportunity to witness the enchanting ritual of elephant bathing, among other engaging experiences.
+Embark on an enchanting journey from Chiang Mai province to Lampang province, where an unforgettable adventure awaits at the Thai Elephant Conservation Center in Ban Thung Kwian village, Wiang Tan Subdistrict, Hang Chat District.
+Operated under the supervision of the Forest Industry Organization, this center serves as a sanctuary for elephants, providing them with essential care and medical treatment.
+But that’s not all; visitors can look forward to an array of engaging activities, including captivating elephant shows that showcase the remarkable intelligence and agility of these majestic creatures.
+Gain insights into the intricate aspects of elephant care and handling, and witness the enchanting ritual of elephant bathing, a truly mesmerizing experience that highlights the bond between the elephants and their caretakers.
+Whether you’re an animal lover or simply seeking a unique experience, the center promises a day filled with wonder and admiration for these gentle giants.

 Continuing the expedition, head to Chae Hom District to behold the celestial beauty of “Wat Chaloem Phra Kiat Phrachomklao Rachanusorn” or “Wat Phra Bat Phu Pha Daeng.”
 Nestled atop a mountain at nearly 1,000 meters above sea level, this sacred site offers a sense of paradise on earth.
 The only way to reach its pinnacle is by walking along a 1-kilometer trail that winds through the forest, sometimes involving steep ascents and stairs.
 Amidst this scenic journey, travelers can immerse themselves in the lush abundance of nature before arriving at the mountain’s zenith, adorned with numerous meticulously constructed pagodas.
 These pagodas stand as a testament to the devotion of monks and villagers, with years of dedicated effort culminating in their completion.
 From this vantage point, witness the most magnificent and breathtaking panorama of the surrounding landscapes, with sweeping views of Chae Hom District and beyond.